laurabukonte/aivotlabs_assignment/prototype/README.md

 # Dental Clinic Appointment Agent – Prototype

-A Finnish-speaking chat (later voice) agent **Anna** that books dental clinic appointments.
+A very basic and minimal, Finnish-speaking chat  agent **Anna** that books dental clinic appointments.
 The agent guides patients through selecting an appointment type, choosing a slot, providing their name, confirming, and completing the booking, all in Finnish.

 Built with FastAPI and an OpenAI-compatible LLM backend (default: Groq / Llama 3.3 70B) using structured function calling.